wftutorials/opencv-tutorial/README.md

 # Rotating your images

 Lets see how we can rotate images with opencv.
 We can use `cv2.warpAffine()` to rotate our images.
-You can learn more [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/warp_affine/warp_affine.html)
+You can learn more about it [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/warp_affine/warp_affine.html)

 Lets get started.